Synchronized Planarity with Applications to Constrained Planarity Problems: Preliminaries

-\paragraph*{PQ-Trees and Embedding Trees.} A \emph{PQ-tree} represents a set of circular orders of its leaves by partitioning its inner nodes into two classes: For \emph{Q-nodes} the rotation of incident edges is fixed up to reversal, for \emph{P-nodes}, this order can be chosen arbitrarily.
+\mysection{PQ-Trees and Embedding Trees.} A \emph{PQ-tree} represents a set of circular orders of its leaves by partitioning its inner nodes into two classes: For \emph{Q-nodes} the rotation of incident edges is fixed up to reversal, for \emph{P-nodes}, this order can be chosen arbitrarily.
 Rooted PQ-trees have initially been studied by Booth and Lueker \cite{Booth1976}.
 There is an equivalence between rooted and unrooted PQ-trees \cite{Hsu2001}, where the latter are also called PC-trees \cite{Shih1999}.
-We thus do not distinguish between both and simply use the term PQ-trees.
-We call a PQ-tree \emph{trivial} if it has a single inner node that is a P-node.
+We thus do not distinguish them and simply use the term PQ-trees.
+Note that a P-node with three or less neighbors allows the same permutations as a Q-node of the same degree.
+We thus assume P-nodes to have degree at least 4.
+We consider a PQ-tree \emph{trivial} if it consists of a single inner P-node (with at least four leaves).
+Otherwise, it consists of a single Q-node with at least two leaves, or it contains at least two inner nodes, all of which have degree at least~3.

-For a vertex of a planar graph, all rotations induced by planar embeddings can efficiently be represented by a PQ-tree~\cite{Booth1976}.
-This PQ-tree is also called the \emph{embedding tree} of the respective node and can be computed in time linear in the size of the graph \cite{Blaesius2011}.
-When we speak about the embedding tree of a vertex in an instance of \pqplan, we assume that this PQ-tree does not allow rotations directly resulting in a Q-vertex having any other rotation than its default ordering or the reverse thereof.
-This can easily be assured as follows.
-Note that for a Q-vertex $v\in G$, $\psi(v)$ is the default cyclic ordering of the $k$ edges incident to $v$.
-We can subdivide each edge incident to $v$ and connect each pair of two of the new nodes if the edges they subdivide are consecutive in the cyclic order $\psi(v)$.
+For a vertex of a planar biconnected graph, all rotations induced by planar embeddings can efficiently be represented by a PQ-tree~\cite{Booth1976}.
+This PQ-tree is also called the \emph{embedding tree} of the respective node.
+In the context of \pqplan, we assume that the embedding tree of a vertex does not allow rotations that would result in a Q-vertex $v$ having any other rotation than its default ordering~$\psi(v)$ or its reverse~$\overline{\psi(v)}$.
+To ensure this, we can subdivide each edge incident to $v$ and connect each pair of two of the new nodes if the edges they subdivide are consecutive in the cyclic order $\psi(v)$~\cite{Carsten2008}.
 Note that this generates a $k$-wheel with center $v$ and that there are exactly two planar rotations of the center of a wheel, which are the reverse of each other.
-This thus ensures that in any planar embedding, the Q-vertex $v$ automatically has either its default order or its reverse~\cite{Carsten2008}.
-We always generate the embedding trees based on the graph where each Q-vertex in $G$ was replaced with its respective wheel.
+We always generate the embedding trees based on the graph where each Q-vertex in $G$ is temporarily replaced with its respective wheel.